 The map of Decentraland is designed so that there are roads and public plazas, these guarantee easy access to various parts of the map, regardless of what other people build.
 Plots of land that are not adjacent to any road or plaza run the risk of being walled out by neighbouring scenes, although we expect most scenes to be walkable and not block others out.

-New users will start their experience in Genesis Plaza, in the center of the map, where they will be encouraged to follow some tutorial activities and then to explore the world.
+New players will start their experience in Genesis Plaza, in the center of the map, where they will be encouraged to follow some tutorial activities and then to explore the world.

 Players can also manually type a URL for a specific coordinate in the Decentraland map to spawn to that location.
 You can also share links to URLs that have hard-coded initial coordinates.

 Keep in mind that if a player starts at a location that is walled out or below the level of the terrain, it won’t be a pleasant experience.
 To avoid this, there’s a way you can define a set of specific locations in your scene that is safe to spawn into.
 See scene metadata for details.

 In future releases, players will also be able to navigate the world rapidly using maps with spawn points, lists of popular locations, and friend locations.
 The SDK will also make it possible to add teleports in your scene that can transport to other parts of the world.

-The default overlaid UI that users see when entering Decentraland has only the essentials.
-You can add extra elements to that UI while a user is on your scene.
+The default overlaid UI that players see when entering Decentraland has only the essentials.
+You can add extra elements to that UI while a player is on your scene.
 Keep in mind that the Decentraland default UI is displayed above anything from your scene, so design your UI so that it doesn’t overlap with this.

 Your game controls should be limited to basic movements, jumping, point and click, as well as a primary and secondary button.
 We will support mobile and Virtual Reality controllers, so we can’t assume that everyone has a keyboard.